Trinity College Dublin

 We’ve worked with TCD on previous projects such as The Book of Kells and Summer Accommodation.
 Thankfully they’d been impressed with our work and process, so they asked us to redesign the Student Accommodation website.

+Trinity College Dublin is Europe’s number 1 university for educating entrepreneurs and welcomes students from over 120 countries.
 The brief was to redesign Student Accommodation to make it more appealing to students, improve the user journey and increase enquiries.

 Designing the new website was exciting.
 First we investigated the brief, understanding the goals and audience in detail.
 This involved an audit of the existing website, figuring out what elements must be kept, what could be improved upon and what did not work.
 We held a discovery workshop with TCD staff to understand what the college's own vision of a successful redesign would be.